flutter/website/src/get-started/fwe/user-input.md

 * Video: [GestureArena (Decoding Flutter)][]

 ## Testing
-Finished building user interactions into your app?
-Don't forget to write tests to make sure that everything works as expected!
+Once you have finished building user interactions into your app, don't forget to write tests to make sure that everything works as expected!

 * Article: [Tap, drag, and enter text][]
 * Article: [Handle scrolling][]